ganeti/ganeti/man/gnt-group.rst

 pinst_list
     the list of primary instances in the group

+alloc_policy
+    the current allocation policy for the group

 ctime
     the creation time of the group; note that this field contains spaces